- Portable Games

 Jill makes her way to the R.P.D.
 (Raccoon Police Department) and is followed by a wounded Brad.
 Before they can enter, a large black-clad humanoid creature drops from above and attacks Brad, killing him.
 The creature is "Nemesis-T Type", a prototype B.O.W. deployed to the city by the European branch of Umbrella for combat performance analysis, with the sole objective of eliminating the surviving S.T.A.R.S. members.
 It turns its attention to Jill, who flees into the R.P.D.
 She makes her way to the S.T.A.R.S. office and retrieves her lock-pick, and happens to intercept a garbled radio transmission.
 She eventually meets Carlos Oliveira, and the two are attacked by the Nemesis-T again.
 After escaping, Carlos reveals that he is a member of the U.B.C.S., which angers Jill.
 Carlos explains that they are just mercenaries and have no loyalty to the company, and believe they are just there to rescue civilians.
 He offers Jill to join them before departing.

 After going through Raccoon City Hall and finding a cable car where three surviving U.B.C.S. members have taken refuge, Jill decides to work together with them.
-Hesitant after learning that Jill is a member of S.T.A.R.S., Sergeant Nicholai Zinoviev eventually gives in and states that their current objective is to reach the St. Michael's Clock Tower in order to signal a rescue helicopter waiting in the outskirts.
-Nicholai, one of Umbrella's "surveillance agents", is aware of the Nemesis-T's objective and does not want to interfere with it, risking infection or death.
+Hesitant after learning that Jill is a member of S.T.A.R.S., Sergeant Nikolai Zinoviev eventually gives in and states that their current objective is to reach the St. Michael's Clock Tower in order to signal a rescue helicopter waiting in the outskirts.
+Nikolai, one of Umbrella's "monitors", is aware of the Nemesis-T's objective and does not want to interfere with it, risking infection or death.
 To prevent incurring its wrath, he fakes his death and disappears to continue his objectives.
-In the process, he begins to kill all other surveillance agents in order to receive a larger payment from Umbrella.
+In the process, he begins to kill all other monitors in order to receive a larger payment from Umbrella.

 Jill and Carlos activate the cable car and make their way to the clock tower, however, the Nemesis-T bursts into the cable car and begins to attack them.
 Jill is forced into the other compartment while Mikhail battles the Nemesis-T. After running out of ammunition, Mikhail commits suicide using a grenade to blow up the compartment, knocking the Nemesis-T onto the streets.
 As the cable car approaches the clock tower, the brake system fails to work and goes out of control before crashing into the clock tower.
 Jill and Carlos reunite inside and ring the bell, signalling the helicopter.
 However, the helicopter is shot down by a rocket launched by the Nemesis-T, which then infects Jill with the t-Virus.
 In the ensuing fight, the Nemesis-T suffers substantial damage and collapses in a fire.
 Jill falls unconscious and is taken into the chapel by Carlos.